jithendra1798/jithendra-portfolio/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

 Hi!
-I am Jithendra Puppala, a graduate student pursuing my M.S. in Computer Science at New York University (Fall 2025–Spring 2027).
-I am deeply passionate about Data Science, Machine Learning, and Computer Vision, and I thrive at the intersection of research, real-world impact, and scalable systems.
+I am Jithendra Puppala, a  Data Scientist with 2+ years of industry experience at Jio Platforms, developing and deploying ML models that improved precision/recall by 25%+ and scaled to 150K+ IoT devices.
+Currently pursuing an M.S. in Computer Science at NYU, focusing on Machine Learning, Computer Vision, and Data Science.
+Seeking a Summer 2026 Data Science/AI/ML internship to apply expertise in modeling, deployment, and scalable analytics.